William Eaton (soldier)

 William Eaton (23 February 1764 – 1 June 1811) was a United States Army officer and the diplomatic officer Consul General to Tunis (1797–1803).
 He played an important diplomatic and military role in the First Barbary War between the United States and Tripoli (1801–1805).
-He led the first foreign United States military victory at the Battle of Derne by capturing the Tripoli subject city of Derne in support of the restoration of the pasha (local monarch), Hamet Caramelli.
-William Eaton also gave testimony at the treason trial of former Vice President Aaron Burr.
+He led the first foreign United States military victory at the Battle of Derne by capturing the Tripoli subject city of Derne in support of the restoration of the pasha (local monarch), Hamet Karamanli.
+He also gave testimony at the treason trial of former Vice President Aaron Burr.

-He served one term in the General Court of Massachusetts (state legislature).
-Eaton died on June 1, 1811, at the age of forty-seven.
+Eaton served one term in the General Court of Massachusetts, which is the state legislature both during and after the colonial era.
+Eaton died on June 1, 1811, at the age of 47.

 Early life

+William Eaton was born in Woodstock, Connecticut.
+He was one of thirteen children of Nathaniel and Sarah (née Johnson) Eaton.
+His father was a middle class farmer, who worked as a school teacher in the winter, "an employment for which he is represented as having been well qualified by more than ordinary means for a farmer".
+When he was ten years old, William's family moved to Mansfield, Connecticut.